arduino/docs-content/content/arduino-cloud/06.features/06.thing-to-thing/thing-to-thing.md

 ---
-title: 'Thing to Thing communication with Arduino IoT Cloud'
-compatible-products: [mkr-1000-wifi, mkr-wifi-1010, nano-33-iot, nano-rp2040-connect]
-difficulty: beginner
+title: 'Syncing Variables Across Things'
 description: 'Learn how two Things can communicate with each other through variable syncing.'
 tags:
-  - Device to device
+  - Variable Synchronization
 author: 'Karl Söderby'
 ---

 ## Introduction

 The Thing to Thing communication is a great feature that allows you to synchronize your Arduino devices.
-It enables you to pair **variables** of the same data type between things and with the Arduino IoT Cloud, creating a two-way communication between your devices has never been easier.
+It enables you to pair **variables** of the same data type between things and with the Arduino Cloud, creating a two-way communication between your devices has never been easier.

 ## Goals